 Abstract: Many studies of outlier detection have been developed based on the cluster-based outlier detection approach, since it does not need any prior knowledge of the dataset.
 However, the previous studies only regard the outlier factor computation with respect to a single point or a small cluster, which reflects its deviates from a common cluster.
 Furthermore, all objects within outlier cluster are assumed to be similar.
-The outlier objects intuitively can be grouped into the outlier clusters and the outlier factors of each object within outlier cluster is similar.
+The outlier objects intuitively can be grouped into the outlier clusters and the outlier factors of each object within the outlier cluster should be different gradually.
+It is not natural if the outlierness of each object within outlier cluster is similar.
 This study proposes the new outlier detection method based on the hybrid of the Rough K-Means clustering algorithm and the entropy computation.
 We introduce the outlier degree measure namely the entropy outlier factor for the cluster based outlier detection.
-The proposed algorithm sequentially finds the outlier cluster is evaluated using entropy cluster-based to a whole cluster.
+The proposed algorithm sequentially finds the outlier cluster and calculates the outlier factor degree of the objects within outlier cluster.
+Each object within outlier cluster is evaluated using entropy cluster-based to a whole cluster.
 The performance of the algorithm has been tested on four UCI benchmark data sets and show outperform especially in detection rate.